andyet/teleport/docs/4.1/guides/quickstart.md

 ### Prerequisites
 - In this tutorial you will start a web UI which must be accessible via a web browser.
 If you run this tutorial on a remote machine without a GUI, first make sure that this machine's IP can be reached over the your network and that it accepts incoming traffic on port `3080`.
-- We recommend that you read [Teleport Basics](/concepts/basics) before working through this tutorial.
+- We recommend that you read the [Architecture Guide](../architecture) before working through this tutorial.
 If you'd like to dive right in though this is the best place to start!

 This guide is only meant to demonstrate how to run teleport in a sandbox or demo environment and showcase a few basic tasks you can do with Teleport. **You should not follow this guide if you want to set up Teleport in production.
-Instead follow the [Production Guide](./production)**
+Instead follow the [Admin Guide](../admin-guide))**

 ## Step 1: Install Teleport